Setting a foundation for thinking is essential for helping students build toward success.

 Formative versus Summative Assessments

-When we create products to assess student success, we can break them down into formative assessment and summative assessment.
+When we create products to assess student success, we can break them down into formative and summative assessments.

 FORMATIVE ASSESSMENTS are the stairs, spirals, and scaffolds.
-They represent low-stakes and high-feedback opportunities for students, as well as help us as instructors gauge what we need to do to help students navigate the actual to the potential.
+They represent low-stakes and high-feedback opportunities for students and help us as instructors gauge what we need to do to help students navigate the actual to the potential.

-SUMMATIVE ASSESSMENTS are the outcomes and the major points of a semester.
-This type of assessment will be used to conclude a unit and also the semester.
+SUMMATIVE ASSESSMENTS are the outcomes and the significant points of a semester.
+This assessment will be used to conclude a unit and the semester.
 It also is the measurement of students learning on the unit and course objectives.
 This type of assessment is often used in higher education courses when and where formative assessments should be.

 Creating sustainable formative assessments

-Our formative assessments provide us sometimes quick check-ins on student learning, but they also can be more sustained efforts to track growth and progress toward an end goal.
+Our formative assessments sometimes provide quick check-ins on student learning, but they also can be more sustained efforts to track growth and progress toward an end goal.
 Here are some examples of formative assessments commonly found in higher education courses:

 - Entry and exit slips